 If you are a tenant and you have a garden waste service, you will need to ask your landlord / property manager to complete the online kitchen caddy form on your behalf

 If you are a tenant and would like to add a garden waste bin to your services, you will need to speak directly to your landlord / property manager.

-I completed my online form, when will my kitchen caddy be delivered?
+I completed my online form, how do I receive my kitchen caddy?

-A 'How to guide on food waste recycling’ and a fridge magnet will be included with your kitchen caddy delivery.
+A 'How to guide on food waste recycling’ and a fridge magnet will be included with your kitchen caddy delivery &/or collection.

 I currently don't have a garden waste service.
 Am I eligible for a kitchen caddy?

 Residents who do not have a current garden waste service are not eligible for a kitchen caddy.

 Residents can change their bin option to include a garden waste service - Council will need to process your change of bin option application before you can apply for your kitchen caddy.

 Remember – you do not need a kitchen caddy to recycle your food scraps in your green lid bin!
 Any container with a lid will do - although we do recommend a lid - so an old ice cream tub or similar makes a great caddy.